abhikandoi2000/multi-object-detection/FasterRCNN/README.md

 ## Install

-Note: you can skip step 1 if you don't want to run the entire training code and just want to see a demo.
+Note: you can skip step 1 and 2 if you don't want to run the entire training code and just want to see a demo.

 1. Be in FasterRCNN folder and run `mkdir -p data/pretrained_model` and download the models from the links above into this folder (FasterRCNN/data/pretrained_model)